Midea Dryer Error Codes

 - Check Wire Harness Connection: Inspect the wiring connecting the humidity sensor to the control board for any loose or damaged connections.

 - Test the Humidity Sensor: Testing humidity sensors can be more complex than simple resistance checks.
 Consult your dryer’s service manual for specific testing procedures or resistance values.
-If testing is not feasible, and cleaning doesn’t help, the sensor may need replacement.
+If testing is not feasible and cleaning doesn’t help, the sensor may need replacement.

 E33: NTC Temperature Sensor Error